 Viola columnaris is one of the Rosulate Violas with leaves that are arranged in a rosette and typical "Heartsease" flowers.
 It is an attractive perennial plant that spreads using rhizomes.
 Leaves change color to blend in with their backgrounds, making the rosettes difficult to detect when not in flower.
 The rosettes are up to 3.6 inches (9 cm) tall and up to 2 inches (5 cm) in diameter.
 Flowers are white with violet veins and barely emerge from the rosettes in spring and early summer.

-The specific epithet "columnaris" derives from a Latin word meaning "column-like" and refers to its raised rosettes.
+The specific epithet "columnaris" derives from a Latin word meaning "columnar or pillar-like" and refers to its raised rosettes.

 How to Grow and Care for Viola columnaris

 Rosulate Violas have a reputation for being difficult to keep alive.
 Cold conditions, soil that contains adequate amounts of nutrients, and as much light as possible, are essential.

 Soil: They grow in relatively bare loose soils, often volcanic in origin.

 Hardiness: Viola columnaris can withstand temperatures as low as 0 to 50 °F (-17.8 to 10 °C), USDA hardiness zones 7a to 11b.